 Quick answer

 Choose teak if you want the most water-resistant, warm golden-brown wood and a classic-to-coastal feel.
 Choose white oak if you want a lighter, brighter, more modern look with strong durability.
-Both resist bathroom humidity far better than MDF or particleboard.
+Both are genuine solid hardwoods and resist bathroom humidity far better than a laminated MDF or particleboard cabinet.

 Water resistance

 Teak wins here.
 Its natural oils repel water, which is why teak is used for boat decks and outdoor furniture — it shrugs off humidity and resists warping and rot.
-White oak is also water-resistant thanks to its closed (tyloses-filled) grain, but it benefits more from a good sealed finish in a wet bathroom.
+White oak is also genuinely water-resistant thanks to its closed, tyloses-filled grain (the same reason it’s used for wine and whiskey barrels), but it relies more on a good sealed finish to perform its best in a wet bathroom.
+In day-to-day use both handle steam and splashes well; teak simply has the wider margin for standing water and neglect.

-Teak is warm and golden-brown, deepening with age — great for traditional, transitional and coastal bathrooms.
-White oak is pale with a straight, contemporary grain — perfect for modern, minimalist and Scandinavian designs.
-Browse the teak collection and the white oak collection to compare tones.
+Teak is warm and golden-brown, deepening toward a richer honey tone as it ages — great for traditional, transitional and coastal bathrooms.
+Its grain is fairly straight with occasional darker streaks and a naturally satiny surface.
+White oak is pale — blond to light tan — with a straight, open grain and characteristic long rays that give it a clean, contemporary character.
+It takes light and natural finishes beautifully, which is why it anchors so many modern and Scandinavian designs.
+Browse the teak collection and the white oak collection to compare tones side by side.

 Cost

-Teak is typically the premium option (it’s a slower-growing tropical hardwood), while white oak often offers a slightly more accessible price for a similar solid-wood quality.
-Both are an investment that outlasts cheap MDF vanities many times over.
+Teak is typically the premium option — it’s a slower-growing tropical hardwood, so it usually commands a higher price.
+White oak often offers a slightly more accessible price for comparable solid-wood quality and durability.
+Both are an investment that outlasts cheap MDF vanities many times over, and because both can be refinished, they hold their look and value far longer.

-- Pick teak for maximum water resistance, warmth and a timeless look — see Sonoma.
+- Pick teak for maximum water resistance, warmth and a timeless, coastal-to-traditional look — see Sonoma.

-- Pick white oak for a light, modern aesthetic — see Houston.
+- Pick white oak for a light, bright, modern or Scandinavian aesthetic — see Houston.

-- Want both?
-Collections like Sonoma and Elizabeth come in teak and white oak.
+- Want the best of both?
+Collections like Sonoma and Elizabeth are offered in teak and white oak, so you can match the wood to your room without changing the design you love.

 Frequently asked questions